Halochkin/CustomWebComponents/Gestures/DragFlingMixin/README.md

     `[move](e)` -  is fired when a pointing device (usually a mouse) is stert moving while over an element by "touchmove" or "mousemove" events.
         `[moved](e)` - trigger `dragGestureCallback(dragDetail)` which contain:
-              - distX - distanceX (Y)
+1. distX - distanceX (Y)
-              - distY
+2. distY
-              - x  actual coordinates X (Y)
+3. x  actual coordinates X (Y)
-              - y
+4. y
-              - pointerevent
+5. pointerevent
-              - startDragging
+6. startDragging<br>
 `[end](e)` - can be triggered by four events:
                 `"touchend"` - is fired when one or more touch points are removed from the touch surface;
                 `"touchcancel"` - is fired when one or more touch points have been disrupted in an implementation-specific manner (for example, too many touch points are created).